arismelachroinos/lscript/README.md

 	Email spoofing
 	Metasploit automation (create payloads,listeners,save listeners for later etc...)
-	Auto eternalblue exploiting (check on ks) -> hidden shortcuts
+	Auto eternalblue exploiting (check on ks) -> hidden shortcuts Browser auto-expoiting with BeEF and MITMf
+	SQLmap automated
+	+more

 # How to install (Kali Linux)
 (make sure you are a root user)